thechaitanyaanand/MySite/README.md

 <p style="font-family: Georgia, serif; font-size: 16px; color: #2c3e50;">
-A B.tech student at IIIS, I love to learn new things and getting new experiences
+A B.tech student at IIIS, I love to learn new things and getting new experiences.

 </p>